 Skin cancer is the most common cancer globally, and in the United States, 1 in 5 Americans will develop skin cancer before the age of 70.
 This is according to the Skin Cancer Foundation.

 The sun’s UV rays are what is mostly responsible for skin damage.
 These rays play a major role in the development of skin cancer.

 Yes, UV rays are strongest in the summer, but the sun’s radiation can still be damaging in the winter months.
 This is where we get in trouble because we usually can’t see the sun’s rays.

 As we move into fall and winter, it is important to dress wisely as well as wear SPF sunscreen to protect yourself from the sun’s potentially harmful UV rays.

 If you are layering your sun blocking UPF clothing, make sure they are loose-fitting for comfort.
 The idea is just to cover up.
 We have come through several years of allowing the sun to beat down on us, winter and summer.

 Science and the rise of skin cancer are proving that this was not a good plan.
 We must become more responsible for our skin health.

-Carefully choosing the right sun-protective outfit is essential to provide your skin with enough protection against the sun’s potentially harmful UV rays, which continue to be present in the colder months.
+Carefully choosing the right sun-protective clothing is essential to provide your skin with enough protection against the sun’s potentially harmful UV rays, which continue to be present in the colder months.